1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Bridging Cultures through Film: International Topics is sponsored by National Endowment for the Humanities (NEH).
-This program supports documentary film projects that explore international and transnational themes in the humanities.
-The goal is to encourage American engagement with the broader world by examining cultures and countries outside the United States.
+This program supports projects that examine international and transnational themes in the humanities through documentary films.
+These films are meant to spark Americans' engagement with the broader world by exploring countries and cultures outside of the United States.

 Get alerted about grants like this